drhagen/drhagen.com/docs/blog/posts/2014-02-05-the-electoral-jury/index.md

 On the flipside, if the jury is too big, then the original problem returns.
 Each vote begins to not matter much.
 The original US House of Representatives had [one representative for every 30,000 people](https://www.archives.gov/founding-docs/constitution-transcript).
 Each representative was elected by much fewer than 30,000 people, considering that [suffrage was fairly restricted at the time](https://www.crf-usa.org/bill-of-rights-in-action/bria-8-1-b).

-Keep all this in mind, I think a number of jurors in the 1000-10000 range is about right.
+Keeping all this in mind, I think a number of jurors in the 1000-10000 range is about right.

 ## Jury Location